7 Best Test Management Software in 2025

 Advanced

-unlimited projects, 50 GB, API/webhooks, priority email
+Unlimited projects, 50 GB storage, API/webhooks, priority email support

 Enterprise

-SSO, on-prem option, custom SLAs
+SSO, on-premise deployment option, custom SLAs

 Quote